-Depending on your file needs, an Encapsulated PostScript (EPS) file, might be a format for you to look for rather than a JPEG file.
+Depending on your file needs, EPS might be a format for you to look for rather than a JPEG file.
 EPS files, if opened in a vector-based program such as Adobe Illustrator, Corel Draw, will have the ability to be resized without loss of quality, and will also be able to be easily edited and manipulated.
-If you open an EPS file in a program such as Photoshop, the file will be “rasterized” (flattened) and uneditable, similar to any .jpg file.
+If you open an EPS file in a program such as Photoshop, the file will be “rasterized” (flattened) and uneditable, similar to any JPEG file.

 While most applications can generate EPS files, the only editable benefit you will receive is if the file was originally created as a vector image.
 Therefore, if an EPS is created in Adobe Photoshop and opened in Adobe Illustrator, that won’t make the image editable.
 It will remain flat.

 Depending on what computer system you use, Mac or PC, will determine how easy it is to work with an EPS images.
 If you are on a Mac then you can use the EPS right way, but in Windows, you need a graphic software like Adobe Illustrator or Corel Draw to open this file format.

 Layout applications, such as PageMaker, Quark or Microsoft Word, will only be able to place an EPS file, not open it.
 EPS is a format that is available to both a Mac and PC users.
 If you have trouble opening, you may have to select a program for the image to open in.
 You will also want to note the color space the file is in.
 While scanners and digital cameras generate RGB files (red-blue-green), you will need to convert the color space to CMYK (cyan-magenta-yellow-black) for print.
 You could also use Pantone colors.

 Free EPS Software